How To Use UV Resin Like A Pro

 how to use uV resin

-1. What is UV Resin?
+1. What is UV (Ultra Violet) Resin?

-UV resin is a type of resin that cures and hardens when exposed to ultraviolet (UV) light.
+What is the difference between epoxy resin and UV resin?
 Unlike traditional epoxy resins that require mixing and take hours to cure, UV resin is a single-component product that cures quickly under a proper light, usually within minutes.

 This makes it a great choice for small, detailed projects where precision and speed are important.
 I usually use UV resins when making small pendants or to cover DIY magnets.